 3D Models in PowerPoint are only available with Microsoft 365 Subscription and if you are interested in working with 3D Models but don’t want to spend money then this post is for you.
 This article will explain how you can use 3D Models in earlier versions of PowerPoint (Tested only with PowerPoint 2016) and what are the limitations.

 The idea is simple.
 You can download all the Animated 3D Models of PowerPoint Presentations from the link below.
-Each of the ZIP File contains 5 Presentations, which contains 54 Animated 3D Models.
-The presentations has been separated according to the 3D Model Views (View 1 To View 18) and you can download the particular presentation according to your 3D Model View requirements.
+Each ZIP File contains 5 Presentations, which contain 54 Animated 3D Models.
+The presentations have been separated according to the 3D Model Views (View 1 To View 18) and you can download the particular presentation according to your 3D Model View requirements.

 Trick To Get 3D Models in Earlier Versions PowerPoint

-Let me know in the comment section that which version of PowerPoint you are using and did this trick worked for you or not?
-Download and open any one of the presentation from the link below.
+Let me know in the comment section which version of PowerPoint you are using and did this trick worked for you or not.
+Download and open any one of the presentations from the link below.
 Then check which version of PowerPoint is installed on your system by clicking on File – Account as shown in Figure 1.1: